FrancescoCaracciolo/KeyboardDeck-App/README.md

 Have you ever felt the need to have a bongocat typing as you type?
 No?
 Well, probably you need it anyway.

-Keyboard deck is a simple application that supports **Windows, Mac OS, Linux, Android and IOS** that, at least for now, only shows a BongoCat typing as you type.
+Keyboard deck is a simple application that supports **Windows, Mac OS, Linux, Android and IOS** and, at least for now, only shows a BongoCat typing as you type.
 The initial idea is taken from [here](https://www.reddit.com/r/MechanicalKeyboards/comments/h0a7kq/i_made_an_oled_animation_of_bongo_cat_that/).

 **Its main purpose is to give a use to unused devices**, in fact, **the keystokes are sent from your computer to any device you want via UDP**.

 ## Installation

-First of all, you need to install and run KeyboardDeck-Backend on your main device, where the keyboard is attached to.
+First of all, you need to install and run [KeyboardDeck-Backend](https://github.com/FrancescoCaracciolo/KeyboardDeck-Backend) on your main device, where the keyboard is attached to.
-Note that KeyboardDeck-Backend is made of two scripts:
-- Capture: Has to be run on the device the keyboard is attached to, takes any input and sends them to the server
-- Server: It receives requests from capture and the app.
-It is suggested to run it on the same computer of capture, but it can be run on any server

 After running both Capture and Server, you can run the app on your device, go to settings and input the Address of the server.

 ## Security concerns